orubel/Beapi-API-Framework/README.md

 ```

 **Q: Why am I getting the error "DisconnectableInputStream source reader" when I build the example project?**
-**A:** This is actually nothing to worry about as it is a known Gradle issue that does not affect the project.
+**A:** This is a known Gradle issue that does not affect the project and is nothing to worry about.
 The following error:
 ```
 Exception in thread "DisconnectableInputStream source reader" org.gradle.api.UncheckedIOException: java.io.IOException: Resource temporarily unavailable
         at org.gradle.internal.UncheckedException.throwAsUncheckedException(UncheckedException.java:43)